MACS: Measurement-Aware Consistency Sampling for Inverse Problems: Experiments

 \subsection{Experimental Setup}

-To validate the effectiveness of the proposed algorithm, we conducted experiments using the CoSIGN base model~\cite{cosign} on the LSUN Bedroom dataset at a resolution of $256 \times 256$~\cite{lsun}.
-In this framework, a trainable ControlNet is employed to impose measurement constraints and guide the generation process, while keeping the CM backbone frozen~\cite{cosign}.
-In our study, we did not retrain any of the available checkpoints; instead, we trained ControlNet for the linear deblurring task, which was not previously included.

-We further evaluated our approach on the Fashion-MNIST dataset at a resolution of $28 \times 28$~\cite{fashion}.
-For this dataset, we adopted the base model from \cite{sbi}, where the auxiliary network does not directly enforce the measurement by guiding the output generation but instead produces a representation of it, which is then provided to the CM.
+To evaluate the proposed method, we conduct experiments on the LSUN Bedroom dataset~\cite{lsun} at $256\times256$ resolution, containing over $3$ million training images and $300$ validation images, and the Fashion-MNIST dataset~\cite{fashion} at $28\times28$ resolution, containing over $60{,}000$ training images and $10{,}000$ validation images.
+For LSUN Bedroom, we use the CoSIGN base model~\cite{cosign}, which employs a trainable ControlNet while keeping the CM backbone frozen.
+We use the released checkpoints for inpainting, super-resolution, and nonlinear deblurring, and train a separate ControlNet for linear deblurring, which is not provided in~\cite{cosign}.
+For Fashion-MNIST, we adopt the SBI model~\cite{sbi}, where an auxiliary encoder conditions the CM using a learned measurement representation.

-Our evaluation covers three distinct inverse problems.
-The measurements were generated as follows: (i) for super-resolution, LSUN bedroom images were downsampled to one-quarter of their original resolution in both dimensions, while Fashion MNIST images were downsampled to half ; (ii) for inpainting, a central square region with half the side length of the image was masked; and (iii) for the deblurring task, a Gaussian blur kernel with a standard deviation of 5 for the LSUN bedroom dataset and 3 for the Fashion MNIST dataset was applied.
-Following~\cite{cosign}, Gaussian noise with standard deviation $\sigma_y = 0.05$ was added to all measurements.
+We evaluate four inverse problems.
+For super-resolution, LSUN Bedroom images are downsampled by a factor of $4$ in each spatial dimension, while Fashion-MNIST images are downsampled by a factor of $2$.
+For inpainting, a central square mask with half the image side length is applied.
+For linear deblurring, Gaussian blur with standard deviation $5$ is used for LSUN Bedroom and $3$ for Fashion-MNIST.
+Following~\cite{cosign}, Gaussian measurement noise with standard deviation $\sigma_y=0.05$ is added to all measurements.
+We further evaluate nonlinear deblurring on LSUN Bedroom using a learned nonlinear kernel model that produces spatially varying, image-dependent blur patterns.

-We also evaluated our method on a non-linear deblurring task for the LSUN Bedroom dataset, where images were blurred using a learned kernel-based nonlinear model, despite the absence of a theoretical foundation.
+Across all experiments, the CM backbones and conditioning networks remain fixed, and only the sampling strategy is changed, ensuring that performance differences are solely attributable to the proposed sampler.
+To guarantee reproducibility, identical noise schedules, ControlNet parameters, and preprocessing pipelines are used for all evaluated samplers.